Delminium: Historical research

 The material remains of Illyrians are much more abundant.
 On the slopes of the mountains which circle Tomislavgrad, Illyrians built a total of 21 forts which served as watchtowers and defensive works.
 There are also many Illyrian burial sites dating from the Bronze and the Iron Age to the Roman conquest.
-The grave goods recovered include jewellery and other items.
+The grave goods recovered include jewelry and other items.
 Apart from Illyrians, other inhabitants of the area included Celts, whose incursions into the Balkans began in 4th century BC.
 They brought higher culture, crafts and better weapons.
 The Celts were few in number and were soon assimilated into the Illyrians.

 As Romans conquered the territory of the Illyrian tribe Ardiaei to the south, the Delmatae and their tribal union were among the last bastions of Illyrian autonomy.
 Dalmataes attacked Roman guard posts near the Neretva, Greek merchant towns, and the Roman-friendly Illyrian tribe Daorsi.
 They upgraded their settlement into a strong fort and surrounded their capital with a ring of smaller forts.
 The reports of writers from that time say that Delminium was a "large city", almost inaccessible and impregnable.
 It is assumed that at this time 5,000 Dalmataes lived in Delminium.

-In 167 BC the Illyiran forts were unable to stop Roman legions; after the Romans conquered the whole Adriatic coast south of the Neretva and after the state of the Ardieaei was destroyed, the Dalmatae were unable to avoid conflict with Romans.
+In 167 BC the Illyrian forts were unable to stop Roman legions; after the Romans conquered the whole Adriatic coast south of the Neretva and after the state of the Ardieaei was destroyed, the Dalmatae were unable to avoid conflict with Romans.
 In 156 BC, the first conflict between the Dalmatae and the Romans took place, ending the following year in defeat for the Delmatae.
 Roman generals Figulus and Cornelius Scipio Nasica conquered, destroyed and burned Delminium, reportedly firing burning arrows at wooden houses.
-After various revolts led by the Dalmatae and three wars between them and Romans, their resistance was finally quelled in the Great Illyrian revolt that ended in 9 AD.
+After various revolts led by the Dalmatae and three wars between them and the Romans, their resistance was finally quelled in the Great Illyrian revolt that ended in 9 AD.